 - build-and-test

-In this example, the first thing we do is to specify the version of CircleCI pipeline process engine.
-Always specify the latest version (2.1 at the time this article was written).
+The code in this example first specifies the version of CircleCI pipeline process engine.
+Make sure to specify the latest version (2.1 at the time this article was written).

-After specifying the CircleCI version, we specify a job named build-and-test
+After specifying the CircleCI version, the code specifies a job named build-and-test

 .
 This job has two key blocks: docker